dhk4059/cs-35l-project/README.md

 ### 2) Upload Data from Client to Back-end:

-Ratings uploaded by users will be saved in the application’s database along with user reviews written with a text form.
+Ratings for dorms and dining halls uploaded by users will be saved in the application’s database along with user reviews written with a text form.
 The preferred housing lists created/modified by users will also be uploaded/called by and from the database.

 ### 3) Meaningfully Search through Server-side Data:

 Users will be able to search for housing with specific filters (e.g. accessibility to food, proximity to UCLA, parking, access to essentials, noise level).
 Not only that, but users can also look up housing names through the search bar, where clicking a result takes the user to the building's page.
+Due to the small number of dining halls, we decided to limit search options to housing, as searching/making a list of preferred housing holds far more weight than making a small list of preferred dining halls.

 ### 4) Unique Feature #1: